ollls/zio-tls-http/README.md

 # Update history.

 * HttpClient on dev branch ( clients.HttpConnection ) looks stable ( underflow status gave me hard time, pls look at commit diff on dev).
-Anyone is wellcome to try.
-( we will need an auth filter ) for Http Client... this happens next year.
+Anyone is wellcome to try. ( we will need an auth filter ) for Http Client... this happens next year.
-Also, simple mem cache with LRU evictions on ZIO STM: "atomically { Queue, HashMap }" is coming next year.
-We have cool:ResPool[R] already. ( the idea was ported from working production system ).
 Whoever is reading it, Happy Holidays and Happy New 2021.

-Personaly I think regular mutable Compare and Set or lock free Queue and HashMap is better then STM, but I will start with STM implementation, should be very neat.

 Note on how stuff works.
 * https://github.com/ollls/zio-tls-http/blob/dev/doc/HowChannelsWork.txt